 The Right to Remedy

-This dossier offers all publicly available official documents pertaining to the Unpaid Debt case, expert legal analyses, comments, and a searchable database with background data, all in English.
-During the court sessions, we will offer real time coverage of developments.
+This dossier offers publicly available official documents about to the case, expert legal analyses, comments, and a searchable database with background data, all in English.
+We will also offer regular coverage of the war crimes trial.

 The importance of court proceedings would be threefold.
-It would be the first time that anybody will be held to account for alleged contribution to any of the unspeakable horrors of Sudan's civil wars.
-It would be a very rare occasion that a multi-billion dollar company would have to defend itself against complicity in international crimes.
-And, if the suspects are found guilty, it will be a unique opportunity to compellingly call upon a multinational company and its shareholders to provide remedy of victims of gross human rights violations.
+Foremost, it will give victims access to justice and hopefully an opportunity to seek redress.
+It would also be the first time that anybody is held accountable for alleged contributions to any of the unspeakable horrors of Sudan's civil wars.
+And finally, it is very rare occasion that a multi-billion dollar company stands accused of complicity in international crimes and the legal precedents that it will set may have global significance.

-PAX, formerly the secretariat of ECOS, believes that justice for the victims of the oil war as a prerequisite for peace and reconciliation in the area.
-For justice to be done, it is crucial that perpetrators are held to account and those who benefitted from crimes do not escape their duty to contribute to the victims' right to effective remedy.
+PAX has been working on the Lundin case for over a decade.
+We believe that justice for the victims of the civil wars in Sudan and South Sudan is a prerequisite for peace and reconciliation.
+For justice to be done, it is crucial that all perpetrators and their accomplices are held to account and that those who have benefitted from crimes do not escape their duty to contribute to the victims' right to remedy and reparation.

 We claim our right to remedy and reparation from Lundin Petroleum and its shareholders.